We'll also compare price and monitoring, installation, equipment and tech, compatibility, and those pesky, pesky contracts.

 And you may also need to shell out some extra cash for any equipment upgrades you add on.
 The bad news is that you might not know what that extra cost is until your installation actually happens.

-But if you go with a standard ADT package, your equipment costs are rolled into your monthly service fee, and you could technically get an ADT system for nothing more than $100.
+But with most ADT plans, your equipment costs are rolled into your monthly service fee, which means no big out-of-pocket costs to get started.

 Blue by ADT equipment pricing